stephenhoward/pavillion/README.md

 - Open Source
 - No centralized service
-- No account required for the public to view events
+- No account required for the public to view events.
-- Different pavillion hosts can determine what content they wish to host
+- Different pavillion servers can determine what content they wish to host.

+### Flexibility

+- Provide an embeddable version of a calendar for easy inclusion in an organization's website.
+- Provide syncing/exporting to popular platforms (eg, Facebook) to reduce the effort of sharing events far and wide.

 ### Community